Home | Old Testament Studies | Isaiah 40-66 Table of Contents | Previous Section | Next Section |

 JPSOA "unaided"

-The MT has "who was with me," which parallels "alone" (BDB 94 II) in the previous line of poetry.
+The MT has "who with me" (Ketiv), which parallels "alone" (BDB 94 II) in the previous line of poetry.
+The Masoretic Text scholars suggested "by myself" (Qere).
 No one gave YHWH counsel or suggestions when He created the earth (cf. Job 38:4ff).

 SPECIAL TOPIC: MONOTHEISM